 Ask first, then give credit.
 Ask an artist’s permission to post their photos, pictures or pieces of writing.
-Never use first and last names of people that could identify them in a photo or video.
-You must also ask permission when using an idea from a friend, a family member, or even from an acquaintance.
-After you have his/her permission, then you must ask if you can post his/her name to give him/her credit.
-If you know anyone who is breaking any part of this rule, it is very important to tell someone who can help immediately.
+You must also ask permission when using an idea from someone else, including a family member, or an acquaintance.
+After you have their permission, then you must ask if you can post their name to give them credit.

 Be brief, to the point and logical.
+Consider how to best organize the information you want to share.
 Use breaks in your text and formatting elements to make the page easy to read and understand.

 Adapted from PBWiki’s Wiki Etiquette for Students